 The Pet Neat grooming brush features a unique stainless steel blade that has many tiny teeth.
 These little teeth latch on to loose hair on your dog’s topcoat and undercoat to ensure thorough and efficient grooming.
 Unlike other brushes, this tool detangles and removes hair and debris very quickly, so you can save time.

-This tool also has an ergonomic handle, which makes it easier to use for longer sessions with your Husky as you work your way through their thick fur.
-This durable tool has a design built to last with a sturdy blade that stays sharp, and a thick plastic housing that is easy to clean and maneuver over your pups’ body.
+This tool also has an ergonomic handle, which makes it easier to use for longer brushing sessions as you work your way through their thick fur.
+This durable tool has a design built to last with a sturdy blade that stays sharp, and a thick plastic housing that is easy to clean and maneuver over your pups’ bodies.

 The hair that comes out as you use this brush efficiently falls away or cleanly pulls off the teeth without any difficulty so you can keep grooming without disruption.